flonadb/flonadb/1-1-0/README.md

 traditional target database.
 In fact, you can have multiple applications connect to multiple databases using a single centralized configuration and setup.

-It also differs from other database proxies because it comes in 2 flavors i.e. it can be deployed with a server side application that acts as a reverse proxy and the client application communicates with the remote server over a network with SSL.
-Alternatively, it can be used as a client side 'forward' proxy running inside the same JVM as the client applications implying no extra application needs to be deployed.
-It provides features that are both developer and DevOps focused.
+It also differs from other database proxies because currently it requires no extra server setup since the proxy mechanism is executed in the client application unless the proxy database implementation is orchestrated in such a way that it communicates with a remote server.
+This implies that depending on the proxy database implementation, FlonaDB can act as a forward or reverse proxy or both.

 The database proxy knows about the location of the target databases and any other necessary information needed to connect to them e.g. connection URL, username, password etc. There is a lot of possibilities that come to mind if you